-- The food court is expanded and cooled.
+- The food court is expanded and in the shade.

 - A new section, Corral Club Premium Seats, includes no-host beverage and food service.

-- After the rodeo and the fireworks, Mike’s Golden Spike Saloon invites you to stay and enjoy drink specials and dancing under the stars to the music of the Dave Russell Band at the newly expanded outdoor area.
+- After the rodeo and the fireworks, Saloon Under the Stars invites you to stay and enjoy drink specials and dancing under the stars to live music at the newly expanded outdoor area.